smitkumarpatel4/smit-patel-portfolio/README.md

 # Smitkumar Patel - Personal Portfolio Website

-A modern, responsive personal portfolio website showcasing software engineering skills, professional experience, and projects.
+A modern, responsive personal portfolio website showcasing software engineering skills, professional experience, and projects. **Live on GitHub Pages!**

+## 👨‍💻 About Me

+**Smitkumar Patel** is a dedicated Software Engineer with over **5+ years of experience** in enterprise application development, specializing in J2EE, Spring Framework, and RESTful web services.
+Currently working at **Registrar Corp** in Hampton, VA, leading the development of large-scale enterprise applications that serve over 30,000 clients across 190+ countries.

 ## 🌟 Features